AndrewAPrice/Perception/Services/Kernel/system calls.md

 ### Output
 * `rax` - The physical adress of a shared memory page.
 If it's not allocated, this is 1.

+## Grow shared memory
+Grows a block of shared memory to be at least the provided number of pages large.
+Only processes that are allowed to write into the shared memory are allowed to call this.
+Also, shared memory can only grow - nothing will happen if the requested number of pages is not greater than the current size of the shared memory block.
+All other processes will have to join the shared memory again if they want to access the additional size.

+### Input
+* `rdi` - 62
+* `rax` - The ID of the shared memory block.
+* `rbx` - The minimum size of the shared memory block, in pages.

+### Output
+* `rax` - The new size of the shared memory, in pages.
+* `rbx` - The new address of the shared memory block.

+### Output

 ## Set memory access rights
 Sets the access rights for a page of memory.
 This only applies to memory that the process owns.